goatwu1993/Blog/content/posts/note-elk/elk-p1-what-is-elk.md

 ---
-title: "What is Kafka"
+title: What is Kafka
-slug: "kafka-p1"
+slug: kafka-p1
 summary: What is Apache Kafka
 # basic configs
 date: 2020-01-30